sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 { "source": "bgp", "tag": "state", "ip": "100.126.188.78", "status": "up "timestamp": "2022-08-17T05:06:26.871202" }
 ```
 ## gNMI client
-The client could subscribe for events with optional filter on event source in streaming mode
+A gNMI client could subscribe for events with optional filter on event source in streaming mode.
+Below shows the command & o/p for subscribing all, and receiving BGP events.
 ```
 gnmic --target events --path "/events/" --mode STREAM --stream-mode ON_CHANGE